aimeos/aimeos-docs/src/providers/basket-plugins.md

 The `update()` method of a plugin is executed by the basket as soon as an event occurred to which the plugin is registered.
 Thus you have to put the code that should manipulate the basket into this method.
 There are some things you should take care of:

 Check passed order object
-: It must implement *\Aimeos\MShop\Order\Item\Base\Iface*, otherwise you must throw an exception.
+: It must implement *\Aimeos\MShop\Order\Item\Iface*, otherwise you must throw an exception.
 This protects you against bugs in other extensions.

 Protect against multiple invocations
 : In event driven systems, your `update()` method can be called more than once if other plugins generate events that maniulate the basket, too.
 If your code should only be executed once, set a singleton value in your class the first time it is called, and skip the code in subsequent calls.